madhumita-jha/crossdomainrecommendation/README.md

 - Clean UI built with **React.js**
 - Backend powered by **Flask** and external APIs
 - Recommendation logic powered by deep learning and content-based filtering
-- Works without a traditional database — all data is loaded from CSV files and APIs
+- Works without a traditional database — all data is loaded APIs

 ---